Continued from part 2, on the divine council

 Let us begin with Eliphaz.
 In his diatribe against Job, he puts the following question to him:

 Eliphaz is obviously referring poetically to Adam—the “first man”—and his rhetorical contrast requires us to understand that while Job had not listened in the council of God, Adam had.
-This gives us our first clue for interpreting a few passages which have historically been puzzling to Christians.
+While Eliphaz is not always to be trusted, this does give us a clue to follow, so let’s see where it leads.
+Assuming that Adam listened in the council of God, this would bring some clarity to passages which have historically been puzzling.

 If Adam was a human member of the divine council, and if he encountered God in the garden of Eden, and if—as we’ve seen—the rest of the council’s presence is taken as given in such situations; then the garden itself must have been the council meeting-place.
 Although we never see a throneroom in Eden, this idea is corroborated in at least three other ways: